tomaskraus/stateful-predicates/README.md

 //=> [ 7, -8 ]
 ```

-- `P` is **greedy**: enters "offset countdown" mode when its `parentPredicate` matches an element.
-While in "offset countdown" mode, does not detect elements for any match.
+- `P` is **greedy**: tries to match as soon as possible.
+If there are more elements within the "`offset` range" `parentPredicate` could match, they are not recognized.

-- `P` is **repeatable**: is ready to detect elements again as soon as it is more than `offset` elements after its last detected element.
+- `P` is **repeatable**: is ready to detect elements again as soon as it is at least `offset` elements after its last detected element.

 ```ts
 const result = [3, 2, 2, 2, 5, 1].map(nthElementAfter(1, x => x === 2));